missamii/GA-Mirror/w01/Homework/D01_simpsons.md

 ## Completion
 Finish all of the parts!
 In the future we may set reach goals and add bonuses onto the homework, however we decided to go with an easier assignment to help get you acclimated to the course.
 The main purpose of this assignment is to get you feeling comfortable typing and working inside the terminal. **Instructions on how to submit your homework can be found in Cheatsheets_and_Resources/Homework_Submission_Unit1.md**

+## Part 0 -- FINISH THE PREWORK
+Seriously, finish it if you haven't already.
+Tonight's homework is (relatively) light.
+So try to do your prework ASAP.

 ## Part 1 - Simpsons Activity
 The more practice you have working in the terminal manipulating files and directories the better!